Fluffy Robot Penguin

-It’s hard to study penguins in Antarctica.
-In winter it’s dark all day and the average temperature is 72 degrees below zero.
-Also, humans make penguins nervous, which makes their hearts beat faster than usual.
-So scientists built a small robot to hang out with the penguins to measure heartbeats.
-But the robot made the penguins nervous, too.
-Finally the scientists made the robot look like a penguin, all cute and furry, and that solved the problem.
+It’s hard to study penguins in the winter in Antarctica.
+It’s dark all day and the average temperature is 72 degrees below zero.
+So scientists built a small robot, but the robot made the penguins nervous.
+Finally the scientists made the robot look like a furry penguin and that solved the problem.
 Some penguins have even tried singing to it.
-The robot doesn’t sing back, but it learns a lot about the penguins, and doesn’t get cold while doing it.
+Since the robot penguin doesn’t need earmuffs, it’s a great listener.

 Wee ones: What shape are the wheels on the robot penguin?